-Make a habit of going to a regular library storytime for babies.
-Whether you pop in for a formal story time or just go to read some books on your own, visiting to the library is a great way to get out of the house.
+1. Make a habit of going to a regular storytime for babies.
+Taking advantage of the free story hours at libraries, stores, and even farms around the area great way to get out of the house.
 There are often singalongs and other activities geared for all ages, but even just exploring new books can be a breath of fresh air.

 Soak in some culture with baby.
 Photo courtesy of Parents Tours

-Shop around for a great play place or playgroup.
+5. Shop around for a great play place or playgroup.
 There are tons of indoor play places all over the Greater Boston area that are perfect for your baby, toddler or older kid.
-Many local cities and towns also have free or inexpensive playgroups that can you can sign up for in advance or drop in to if you’re not ready to commit.
+Many local cities and towns also have free or inexpensive moms' groups or playgroups that can you can sign up for in advance or drop in to if you’re not ready to commit.
 These are the options in Boston, Cambridge and Somerville.

-Find out if your local book store that has story times or singalongs.
+6. Find out if your local book store that has story times or singalongs.
 Libraries aren’t the only places to hear music or a new book.
 Many local kids’ stores, bookstores and play places also host storytellers and musicians for weekly events that are usually free.
 Stick around after for playtime or head to a nearby coffee shop with fellow moms to keep the outing going.

-Keep up with—or start—a yoga practice.
+8. Keep up with—or start—a yoga practice.
 There are tons of yoga studios in and around Boston that have classes geared toward mom where baby is welcome.
 In my experience, these have been one of the most fun ways to get out of the house and meet other moms.
 The classes are helpful for healing postpartum and a fun way to entertain baby in a different environment.

-Take in the sights and smells (and pick up dinner) of one of Boston's great markets.
+9. Take in the sights and smells (and pick up dinner) of one of Boston's great markets.
 Cold weather makes me want to eat all the comfort foods, and there are no better places to find delicious treats than the Boston Public Market and Eataly.
 They are both super kid friendly (BPM even has a children’s play area) and the perfect spots to spend a chilly morning or afternoon.
 And because Eataly is in the Prudential Center, you can walk off your pasta and pizza without ever having to put your coat on.

-Give in to Lego mania.
+10. Give in to Lego mania.
 The Boston outpost of Legoland is actually in Somerville at the new Assembly Row development and its a winning spot to spend a winter day with a toddler.
 In fact, most second and fourth Tuesdays of the month are Toddler Tuesdays at Legoland.
 This means there’s a special activity and storytime that’s age-appropriate for younger kids.